Sharer Psych

 Sometimes it is the high performer in the office who finds themselves staying in the office or up late every night catching up on work because they spend the working hours price-shopping the car or latest kitchen appliance they've been meticulously researching for the last month or doing anything BUT respond to emails.

-This can look like the parent who crushes it at work, keeps the trains running on time at home, but consistently passes out within 5 minutes of lying down at 8pm on the couch to start the episode of The Bachelor (they have already fallen asleep 2 other times earlier this week trying to get through this episode).
+This can look like the parent who crushes it at work, keeps the trains running on time at home, but consistently passes out within 5 minutes of lying down at 8pm on the couch to start the episode of The Bachelor.

 These are the people who show up to my office.
 They show up and mention how they must be "lazy" because "if this stuff was really that important to me, I'd be able to get it done in a timely way."
 These people are often highly successful and aren't used to not being able to just "figure it out" and have everything work out, even if the process is painful.

 An ADHD diagnosis gets overlooked in these circumstances because this person has developed, often unconsciously, behaviors that mask their challenges and often rely on intelligence and fast processing to compensate.
-As a child, this person is often the "kid we didn't have to worry about" and as an adult they are "the person who can always figure out an answer."
-Things never *quite* get bad enough to demand real action.
+Things never quite get bad enough to demand real action.

 When a client has a unique way of telling their story, I tend to remember them.
-Here are some of the memorable ways clients with undiagnosed ADHD (or other executive functioning concerns) have presented during our initial consult:
+Here are some of the memorable ways clients with undiagnosed ADHD have presented during our initial consult:

 • I feel like I am just not able to stay on top of things anymore, and I'm letting everyone down.